-Forging presses typically include a ram that moves in a vertical direction to exert a compressive action on a workpiece as opposed to the repeated impact characteristics of forging.
-In general, forging presses can produce all of the same kind of forgings made on hammers, and they can forge some alloys of moderate toughness that would break apart when rapidly struck by a hammer die.
+A forging press typically has a ram that moves in a vertical direction to exert a compressive action on a workpiece as opposed to the repeated impact characteristics of forging.
+In general, they can produce all of the same kind of forgings made on hammers.
+They can also forge some alloys of moderate toughness that would break apart when rapidly struck by a hammer die.
 Powered by an engine and operated by an air clutch, mechanical presses have a fully eccentric type of crankshaft that transmits a fixed-length stroke to the vertical piston.

-Mechanical forging presses are best suited for low-profile forgings and typically incorporate punch and pull pins in the dies that automatically slide the forging out of the die, allowing the die to be designed and thus forgings with a lower draw allowance.
-This can reduce weight and post-processing.
-The stresses in press dies are usually high, but the impact load is very low, so harder dies can be used without the risk of breakage that can occur with a power hammer.
+Mechanical forging presses are best suited for low-profile forgings.
+They typically incorporate punch and pull pins in the dies that automatically slide the forging out of the die.
+This allows the die to be designed and forgings with a lower draw allowance, reducing weight and post-processing.
+The stresses in press dies are usually high, but the impact load is very low.
+Therefore, harder dies can be used without the risk of breakage that can occur with a power hammer.

 Hydraulic forging presses are not widely used for conventional hot forging due to the extremely low ram speed and long die contact time.
 However, forging presses are widely used in open die forging applications as well as very high tonnage applications, mainly for forging materials other than steel.
 These machines are ideal for isothermal forging applications due to their slow extrusion operation.
 Generally, a hydraulic water system is used to drive these machines.

 Hot forging takes place at extremely high temperatures.
 The increased temperatures help to avoid strain and hardening as well as lowers the stress flow and the amount of energy needed to deform and shape metals with hot forging presses.
 When metals cool, they retain their deformed shape.
-Hydraulic, pneumatic, and mechanical presses are used in the forming process. or the part to be hot forged is heated to a temperature above its recrystallization point, which changes its microstructure.
+Hydraulic, pneumatic, and mechanical presses are used in this process.
+The part to be processed is heated to a temperature above its recrystallization point, which changes its microstructure.
 When it is heated, its internal stresses and strength are eliminated to make it more malleable.

 Cold forging does not require heating, thanks to which the metal retains its strength and microstructure.
 High productivity is associated with cold forging.
 Working conditions are not only more favorable at room temperature, but also energy-saving.
 This environment also ensures high product performance.
-The cold forging process, like others, improves the mechanical properties of the workpiece.
+This process, like others, improves the mechanical properties of the workpiece.
 The finished product is usually stronger than the starting material when using a cold forging press.
-Besides, the dimensions of the finished, cold-forged product are the most accurate among other forging methods.
+Besides, the dimensions of the finished product are the most accurate among other forging methods.